xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## Application Messages

-The HPQMLS combiner serves only to provide hybrid PQ security to a classical MLS session.
-Application messages are therefore only sent in the traditional session using the `encryption_secret` provided by the key schedule of the classical session according to Section 15 of RFC9420.
+HPQMLS combiner provides PQ security the traditional MLS session.
+Application messages are therefore only sent in the traditional session using the `encryption_secret` provided by the key schedule of the traditional session according to Section 15 of RFC9420.

 # Modes of Operation

 Security needs vary by organizations and use-case specific risk tolerance and/or constraints.
 While this combiner protocol targets combining a PQ session and a traditional session the degree of PQ security may be tuned depending on the use-case: PQ confidentiality only or PQ confidentiality and authenticity.
 By PQ Confidentiality, we refer to the security provided by PQ KEM protected handshake messages in MLS.
 By PQ authenticity, we refer to non-repudiation guarantees provided by PQ signatures for handshake and application messages.

-The modes of operation are specified by the `mode` flag in the HPQMLS extension and are listed below ordered by least amount of PQ security to most.
+The modes of operation are specified by the `mode` flag in HPQMLSInfo struct and are listed below ordered by least amount of PQ security to most.